UK study to test Pfizer's COVID pill in hospitalised patients | Health

 UK study to test Pfizer's COVID pill in hospitalised patients

-A British trial will investigate U.S. drugmaker Pfizer's oral COVID-19 pill as a potential treatment for patients hospitalised with the illness, scientists said on Monday, as global coronavirus cases are surging once again.
-The world's largest randomised study of potential medicines for COVID-19, dubbed the RECOVERY trial, will assess Paxlovid across hospitals in Britain.
+Pfizer's oral COVID-19 therapy will be evaluated as a potential treatment for patients hospitalised with the illness in a major British trial, scientists said on Monday, as cases rise in some parts of the world.
+The world's largest randomised study of potential medicines for COVID-19, dubbed the RECOVERY trial, will assess Paxlovid across hospitals in Britain, which has already approved the drug for early-stage treatment.

-A British trial will investigate U.S. drugmaker Pfizer's oral COVID-19 pill as a potential treatment for patients hospitalised with the illness, scientists said on Monday, as global coronavirus cases are surging once again.
+Pfizer's oral COVID-19 therapy will be evaluated as a potential treatment for patients hospitalised with the illness in a major British trial, scientists said on Monday, as cases rise in some parts of the world.

-The world's largest randomised study of potential medicines for COVID-19, dubbed the RECOVERY trial, will assess Paxlovid across hospitals in Britain.
-It has already been approved in the country for the early-stage treatment of coronavirus infections.
+The world's largest randomised study of potential medicines for COVID-19, dubbed the RECOVERY trial, will assess Paxlovid across hospitals in Britain, which has already approved the drug for early-stage treatment.
 "Paxlovid is a promising oral antiviral drug but we don't know if it can improve survival of patients with severe COVID-19," said Peter Horby, a professor at the University of Oxford and joint chief investigator of the RECOVERY trial.

-The Pfizer treatment is part of a class of drugs called protease inhibitors, currently used to treat HIV, hepatitis C and other viruses, and works by stopping the virus from replicating.
+RECOVERY, led by the University of Oxford, will also probe whether Paxlovid shortens the length of hospital stay or reduces the need for a mechanical ventilator, they added.
+Paxlovid is part of a class of drugs called protease inhibitors, currently used to treat HIV, hepatitis C as well as other viruses, and works by stopping the virus from replicating.

+Pfizer, which is now testing Paxlovid for use in children, has said it expects more than $20 billion in sales from Paxlovid this year.
+Scientists behind the RECOVERY trial in 2020 showed that dexamethasone, a steroid, was able to save the lives of patients in a "major breakthrough" in the pandemic.
+They also discovered the effectiveness of treatments such as arthritis drug tocilizumab and antibody cocktail Ronapreve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)